top of page

 Challenges in Investment Exit Strategies

-Selling a property used in cross collateralization can be tricky.
-You must deal with the loan that ties properties together.
-If you want to sell one of these properties, you often need to pay off part of the loan or rework it.
+Selling a property in a cross-collateral deal can be tricky.
+You’re tied to a loan that covers multiple properties.
+To sell one, you often must pay down part of the loan or restructure it.

 This process can slow things down and make selling harder.